Hachikō Line: Services

 Komagawa Station in Hidaka, Saitama is the boundary point between two distinct sections.
 The southern section from Hachiōji to Komagawa is electrified at 1,500 V DC.
 Some trains terminate at Komagawa, while others continue over the Kawagoe Line to Kawagoe Station.

 The non-electrified northern section connects Komagawa with Kuragano.
-All trains continue on the Takasaki Line to Takasaki, where transfer to the Jōetsu Shinkansen is available.
+All trains continue on the Takasaki Line to Takasaki, where transfer to the Jōetsu and Hokuriku Shinkansen is available.
 There are no through services connecting the southern and northern halves of the line.

 The Hachikō Line takes the first kanji of its name from the first character of Hachiōji (八王子) and the second kanji from the first character of Takasaki (高崎).